Broadview Ventures

 Venture Round in 2022

-RapidPulse, Inc. is a privately held medical device company that develops minimally invasive vascular products for ischemic stroke.
-The company is advancing the development of the RapidPulse™ Cyclic Aspiration System, which includes a novel aspiration pump to allow rapid and consistent removal of blood clots from the brain.
-RapidPulse is a spinout of Syntheon LLC., a medical device incubator dedicated to developing innovative products in the medical device industry
+RapidPulse, Inc. is a privately held medical device company focused on developing innovative minimally invasive vascular products for the treatment of ischemic stroke.
+The company's flagship product is the RapidPulse™ Cyclic Aspiration System, which features a novel aspiration pump designed to facilitate the rapid and consistent removal of blood clots from the brain.
+This technology aims to enhance patient outcomes in the neurovascular field.
+RapidPulse originated as a spinout from Syntheon LLC, a medical device incubator dedicated to fostering advancements in the industry.

 XII Medical